Battleship Potemkin Soundtrack

 recording

-Inspired by Alvin Lucier’s 1969 audiopiece I Am Sitting In A Room from 1969.
+Inspired by Alvin Lucier’s 1969 audiopiece I Am Sitting In A Room.
 One minute recording of the ambience in the room that serves as my studio (third floor facing a street in Hamburg Wilhelmsburg, windows closed, on Sunday 6th of June 2022) that gets played back and rerecorded 30 times.
 The resonant frequencies of the room and the recording equipment are emphasized in the process.
 Street noises creep into the recording and are gradually homogenized, the resulting structure still bears rhythmical hints of the initial first 60 seconds.
 As the title suggests, no words are uttered during the recording.